Burton Hail Review And Buying Advice

 Flex: The flex is very forgiving and moderately easy.
 It borders on medium and makes for a pretty balanced in and out of the park kind of ride.

 Comfort: The Burton Hail 2014 has a lot of comfort going on and it’s pretty good even at Day 1.
-After a few days it should be as comfortable as it will be after 30.
-Burton makes increadibly comfortable boots for most feet.
+After a few days, it should be as comfortable as it will be after 30.
+Burton makes incredibly comfortable boots for most feet.

 Flex Retention: The Hail keeps it’s original flex rather well thanks to the articulating cuff that is very similar to the Burton SLX.
 It’s one of the better boots for people who ride many days a year on.